-Kibaki was born on November 15th 1931 in Gatuyaini Village of Othaya, Nyeri District.
+Kibaki was born on November 15, 1931, in Gatuyaini Village of Othaya, Nyeri District.
 Born Mwai Kibaki, he is the youngest son of Kibaki Gathinji and Teresia Wanjiku, both Kikuyus.
-He was baptized Emilio Stanley by Italian missionaries in his early youth but went on to use the name Mwai Kibaki most of his life.
+He was baptized Emilio Stanley by the Italian missionaries in his early youth but went on to use the name Mwai Kibaki most of his life.
 The Kibaki family was a tobacco farming family.
-In fact, Kibaki in kikuyu means tobacco.
+In fact, Kibaki in Kikuyu means tobacco.

 Kibaki joined Makerere University in Kampala Uganda immediately after he finished his secondary education at Mangu.
 He studied economics, history, and political science.
 Again, he proved his excellence at Makerere, graduating best in the class of 1955 with First Class Honors in economics.
 Immediately after his graduation, he took up a job as an Assistant Sales Manager at the Ugandan division of Shell Company East Africa.

 He later earned a postgraduate scholarship with British University and consequently joined the London School of Economics where he studied B. Sc.
 Finance, graduating with a distinction.
 Between 1958 and 1960, he taught as an Assistant Lecturer in the Economics Department at Makerere University.

 Kibaki wanted to join the army.
 In his final years at Mangu, having been inspired by veterans of the first and second world wars, he inquired whether he could join the military.
 Though his interest was real, the ruling by Walter Coutts, the Chief Colonial Secretary, which barrexd Kikuyus, Embus, and Merus from joining the military, cut his military ambition short.
 They remained only a dream.